nyfair/freeimagerip/readme.txt

-Image process library forks from FreeImage which remove some uncommon image format and tag support.
+Gamecg composite library forks from FreeImage

 New Feature:
-google webp and jpeg-xr support asm accelerate for jpeg and png lua / python wrapper susie plugin on windows
+google webp and jpeg-xr support asm accelerate for jpeg and png lua wrapper susie plugin on windows